Skip to content

 More Information

-The in-person section of this course is taught on the UW Seattle campus.
+The in-person section is taught on the UW Seattle campus.
+We recommend bringing a laptop to class if you have one.

-This online course is taught via Canvas and/or Zoom video conferencing.
+The online section is taught using Zoom.
 Classes meet in real time and are not recorded.
-Activities are held both synchronously and asynchronously.
 To participate, you should have access to a computer with a high-speed internet connection and a headset and webcam.

 Earn a Digital Badge